Portretfoto van Koen, Digital Director bij Evers + de Gier

 What interviews teach us about users

-As UX designers, we often rely on numbers, statistics, and other quantitative data.
-Super helpful.
+As UX designers, we often rely on numbers, statistics and other quantitative data.
+Incredibly handy.
 But that data only gets real value if we also talk to (potential) users.
-Because behind every data point, there is a person with behavior, needs and context.
+Because behind each data point, there is a person with behavior, needs and context.

 One method that we often use is contextual inquiry.
-In addition to talking to the user, you also let them perform a task in their natural environment — so that you can observe their behavior live.
-And that's useful, because people don't always tell everything.
+In addition to talking to the user, you also let them perform a task in their natural environment, so that you can observe their behavior live.
+And that's useful, because people don't always tell you everything.
 Sometimes they don't even see their own behavior as relevant.

-For example, we used this approach when redesigning zigzag, a puppy training app.
-By observing users while training their dogs, we saw exactly how they used the app, where they got stuck, and what they needed — things we'd never found out of a survey.
+We used this approach, for example, when redesigning Zigzag, a puppy training app.
+By observing users as they trained their dogs, we saw exactly how they used the app, where they got stuck, and what they needed.
+Things we would never have discovered through a survey.

-The strength lies in the context: the environment, time and tools determine how someone uses a system.
-And you only see that when you're there.
+The strength lies in the context: the environment, the moment and the tools determine how someone uses a system.
+And you only see that when you're actually there.

 👉 Check out the full case